A Geometric Substructure for Quantum Dynamics

 The simple substructure identified in Sec.
 2 provides a new way of thinking about quantum dynamics and measurements without suggesting any new observable effects.
-On the other hand, the generalizations speculated upon in the following sections may have far-reaching and important implications for physics.
+On the other hand, the generalizations suggested in the following sections would surely have far-reaching and important implications for physics.
 Further study is encouraged.
 3mm

 {\bf Acknowledgement:} The author is grateful for the mentorship provided over many years by H.S.
 Green, A.O.
 Barut and L. Bass., and thanks W.M.J.
 Bracken, D. Ellinas and P.D.
 Jarvis for helpful comments.